- PhD, Clinical Bio-analytical chemistry, Cleveland State University, OH

-Dr. Tiso is a professorial Lecturer in the Chemistry Department of American University since Fall 2015.
+Dr. Tiso joined the Chemistry Department of American University in September 2015.

-He earned a M.S. in Chemistry at the University of Padova, Italy in 2002 and a Ph.D. in Clinical Bioanalytical Chemistry with specialization in Molecular Medicine at the Cleveland State University, OH working his thesis at the Cleveland Clinic Learner Research Center.
+A native of Italy, he earned his M.S. in Chemistry at the University of Padova, Italy in 2001 and a Ph.D. in Clinical Bioanalytical Chemistry with specialization in Molecular Medicine at the Cleveland State University, Ohio while performing his thesis project on nitric-oxide synthase enzymes at the Cleveland Clinic Learner Research Center.
 At CSU he was a teaching assistant of general and organic chemistry for several years.
-Over the past fifteen years he acquired a broad experience in chemistry and while pursuing his passion in biochemistry research as a post-doctoral fellow at the National Institutes of Health (NIH), Bethesda, MD he also obtained a wide-range of teaching experiences.
-Since 2012 Dr. Tiso taught continuously “Biochemistry in Health and Diseases” and “Introduction to Molecular Medicine” at the Foundation for Advanced Education in Sciences (FAES) Graduate School in Bethesda, MD.
+As a post-doctoral fellow at the National Institutes of Health (NIH), Bethesda, MD, Dr. Tiso acquired a broad experience in biochemistry research and since 2012 he taught continuously “Biochemistry in Health and Diseases” and “Introduction to Molecular Medicine” at the Foundation for Advanced Education in Sciences (FAES) Graduate School in Bethesda, MD.

 Dr. Tiso research interests are the molecular pathways governing the link between dietary nitrate metabolism, the microbiome and human health, including the reactions of nitrate and nitrite with globin hemoproteins (such as hemoglobin, myoglobin and neuroglobin) to generate nitric oxide.